SynthX-Multi/DiscoMine/Setup.md

 ## Copy a Status Channel ID (Optional)

-Choose (or create) a text channel where DiscoMine should post connection updates.

-Right-click the channel.
+Right-click the channel you want DiscoMine to send status updates in.

 Select: